Vasilievich/project-3/README.md

 - Make use of a test suite that has multiple test cases with one test suite
 - Manage your code base by using GitHub branches
 - The necessary `requirements.txt` file should be generated
+- Configure the browser instance by setting the necessary browser options

 ### Planning requirements